dgraeber/seed-farmer/docs_v2/docs/getting-started/index.md

 After completing the getting started guides, you'll have a basic understanding of how to use Seed-Farmer.
 From here, you can:

-- Learn more about the [core concepts](../concepts/index.md) behind Seed-Farmer
+- Learn more about the [Concepts](../concepts/index.md) behind Seed-Farmer
-- Explore the [guides](../guides/index.md) for common tasks
+- Explore the [Guides](../guides/index.md) for common tasks
-- Refer to the [reference documentation](../reference/index.md) for detailed information on CLI commands, manifests, and module development
+- Refer to the [Reference Documentation](../reference/index.md) for detailed information on CLI commands, manifests, and module development